LBALab/lba2remake/doc/art_workflow.md

 ##### Downloading an original 3D isometric layout as reference for creating the replacement

-These layouts can be downloaded from the Layout Editor by pressing "Download Layout" when selecting a Layout in the Iso Layout Editor.
+These layouts can be downloaded from the Layout Editor by pressing the "Download Layout" button when having a Layout selected in the Iso Layout Editor.
 They will download as *.dae format files.

 After importing them into Blender, they can serve as a basis/reference for modelling the replacing asset in terms of shape, size and dimensions.

-Also note, that as the *.dae files do not self-contain textures, which will have to be downloaded by pressing the "Download Library Texture" button.
+Also note, that the *.dae files do not self-contain textures, which will have to be downloaded separately by pressing the "Download Library Texture" button.
 This will download a shared texture atlas image which will correctly map to all Layouts that are downloaded from that Library.

 ##### Creating the replacement 3D layout

 A replacement 3D layout should be exported as a GLB file and placed inside the `www\models\layouts\` folder in the project repository.
 It can then be applied by pressing the "Replace by 3D model" button, and selecting the export in the drop down menu.
 By pressing the "Apply Changes" button, we ensure the environments are correctly optimized to make use of this asset.

 The end goal is to replace all of the projected 3D isometric assets with newly made 'true 3D' versions, so they look complete and correct from all perspectives.

+##### Source files folder

+We store our 'source files', such as Blender scenes (and possibly other types of source files in the future), in a specific folder called AssetsSource.

+- TBD: define clear best-practices on internal folder structure, Blender file naming and Blender scene setup.

 ## Naming convention